 Then have the trumpet sounded everywhere on the tenth day of the seventh month; on the Day of Atonement sound the trumpet throughout your land.

-Last night (9-22-15) at sundown the holiest day of the Jewish year began.
+September 28th, 2020 at sundown, the holiest day of the Jewish year began.
 Many who do not observe any other Jewish custom will refrain from work, fast, and attend synagogue services last night and today.
 The name “Yom Kippur” means “Day of Atonement,” and that pretty much explains what the holiday is.
 It is a day set aside to “afflict the soul,” to atone for the sins of the past year.

 Many religious Jews believe that in Heaven books recording all the deeds of mankind are opened on Rosh Hashanah beginning an annual review of man’s behavior.
 Those whose behavior has been exemplary in every respect are given another year of life, those who have demonstrated no redeeming qualities are scheduled for death, and those who fit neither category are given 10 days until Yom Kippur to right all the wrongs committed during the year just past.